maldinbliss/netflix-checker-bot/README.md

 1. Click your preferred platform button
 2. Connect your GitHub account
-3. Set BOT_TOKEN in Environment Variables
+3. Set BOT_TOKEN in Config.py, (edit it, put your actual bot token)
 4. Deploy 🎉

 ---